Prakateessh/Code_X_Flash/README.md

 # From Scroll to Offer 🚀
 ### An 8‑Agent AI Mentor That Automates Job Readiness

-A **hackathon‑ready, agentic AI system** that transforms career preparation from a fragmented, manual grind into a **continuous, automated, and personalized journey** — from skill discovery to job offer decision-making.
+A **agentic AI system** that transforms career preparation from a fragmented, manual grind into a **continuous, automated, and personalized journey** — from skill discovery to job offer decision-making.

 ---